syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

  N> Default RDLC Report will be rendered, which is used in the online service.

-### Pass dataSource from server side
+### Pass data source from server side

- The ReportViewer has data binding support from server side to visualize the RDLC reports.
-You can pass DataSource from WebAPI controller
+ The ReportViewer has a data binding support from server side to visualize the RDLC reports.
+You can pass the data source from the WebAPI controller.

    ~~~ csharp